 The thing is, you’re creating a foundation for your financial life now, and avoiding the biggest mistakes that most college students make will give you the freedom to do what you want to down the road.
 Here's how to set yourself up for financial success.

 Live Within Your Means

 While it might look like everyone’s living the A-list life on social media, the fact remains that while you’re in school you’re probably not earning enough money to live in the lap of luxury.
 Maxing out your credit cards might seem worth it right now because the new makeup palette and the latest phone and the spin class membership and the weekly club nights all seem like necessities.

 But that debt could take decades to dig yourself out of, and it could control your future decisions in more ways than one.
 For example, your future self might want to accept a dream job teaching English in France, but because of your debt you’ll have to take a desk job that pays more, just to cover your minimum payments.
 By creating a budget and sticking to it, you’re saying yes to the possibilities that lie ahead.

 Does the mere mention of your credit score make you want to snore?
 Try thinking of it as the passport to more money in your pocket.
 With a stellar credit score, you’ll get better interest rates on credit cards and loans, you’ll easily be approved for your first place, and you won’t have to sweat if employers look into your credit during a background check.

 The first step is to review your credit report for free through the Federal Trade Commission, which requires each of the three credit bureaus to provide you with a free report each year.
 Make sure that any mistakes are corrected.
-And don't forget - you get your actual score sent to you monthly through online banking with USALLIANCE.
+And don't forget - you get your actual score sent to you monthly, for free through online banking with USALLIANCE.